 PIA used to work in China, but it doesn’t work anymore.
 When you try to use it in China, it tells users to switch protocols from OpenVPN to L2TP/IPSec which is not a secure option at all.
 Similarly, as discussed above, PIA cannot unblock geo-restricted sites, so you will now be able to access Google, Netflix, Skype, and more in China.

-Yes, PureVPN does work in China as it is headquartered in Hong Kong.
+Yes, PureVPN does work in China as it is headquartered in The British Virgin Islands.
 It is also great for Chinese ex-pats living abroad because it offers 12 obfuscated servers in China – Beijing, Shanghai, and Guangdong.
 However, you might need to manually configure PureVPN on your devices to make it work in China.

 10. Security Features: PIA vs PureVPN

 Result: Both PureVPN and PIA are quite evenly matched in terms of security.
 You get valuable features from each provider that can boost your online privacy and security.